dud3/git-devbliss/spec.md

 never be changed.
 If it becomes necessary to make changes to an existing release, the patch level must be incremented.

-For instance: when fixing a bug in version `1.2.0`, when the current version might be `2.4.0`, a new release is made and its version number is `1.2.1`.
+For instance: when fixing a bug in release `1.2.0`, when the current version might be `2.4.0`, a new release is made and its version number is `1.2.1`.
 The fix may be back-ported to the current development version, but not to version `2.4.0`.